dperkus/CensusMakingSense/instructions.md

 # Acquiring the data
 ##Census web site "American Factfinder"
 * http://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml
+* Determine which tables contain the information that you need ** Start with the "popular tables"
+** You can also try "Guided Search" and "Advanced Search"

 ## How to download census tables in csv format: